Click on the still above to watch.

 This is my first video performance piece inspired by a young boy who I saw dancing solo at a club.
 He was uninhibited, and carefree; I found myself admiring his endurance and was envious of his courage to completely let go and commit to his movements.
 I'm uncomfortable dancing and performing in public, but by making this piece, I chose to put myself in a vulnerable position.
 While wearing a black bodysuit, I played the song that boy was dancing to at the club, while engaging every part of my body and the surrounding space in one 7 minutes and 27 second take.
 The experience was transformative.

-Click on the still below to watch the robotic clouds roam about Philip Bloom Gallery.
+Click on the still above to watch the robotic clouds roam about Philip Bloom Gallery.

 Recurring dreams are visuals that beg to be materialized in the physical world.
 My series, Manifested Cumulus, stems from a recurring dream where a dark obscure cloud appears and engulfs my surroundings.
 A friend suggested that I draw the cloud and allow it to take on life in the real world.
 After completing the drawing, the cloud disappeared from my dreams and instead, manifested itself into my art.
 By unleashing a subconscious formation into my life, it has taken over my creative process.